Mexico's electoral court set to confirm Pena Nieto victory

 Lopez Obrador demanded that the electoral court void the result and the suit has left Mexico in political limbo for weeks, denying Pena Nieto a head start in building consensus on economic reforms in Congress, where his centrist Institutional Revolutionary Party (PRI) failed to win enough seats for an outright majority.

-Electoral officials told Reuters the ruling is due by Thursday or Friday, although the court has until September 6 to decide on Lopez Obrador’s charges.
-Officials have told Reuters privately they do not expect Pena Nieto’s win to be overturned.
+Electoral officials have told Reuters privately they do not expect Pena Nieto’s win to be overturned.

-The court said in a statement it had distributed a draft ruling to its seven member judges, but gave no details.
+The court has until Sept.
+6 to rule on Lopez Obrador’s charges, although court workers say a decision could come as soon as this week before the new Congress convenes on Saturday.

 Lopez Obrador has accused the PRI of buying some 5 million votes, and has publicly presented receipts and tax documents to allege that the PRI used shell companies to fund the fraud.